jpedro/jpedro.github.io/random.md

-I like the ideas in the [Agile Manifesto](https://agilemanifesto.org/) but I understand that for managers, that need to justify development ~costs~ time, that is truly meaningless.
+I like the ideas in the [Agile Manifesto](https://agilemanifesto.org/) but I understand that for managers, that need to justify development ~costs~ time, that is meaningless.

 So Scrum filled that gap.
 It's a way to get workers to estimate, commit to some sort of deadline and track their progress.
 This is obviously